 - Pain and suffering.

-- Willfully and physically assaulted the employee;
+- They willfully and physically assaulted you;

 - Scaffolding used for building cleaners in Chicago was blown off the building in high winds and crushed two cars on the street below.
 Four people were killed and another six people were injured.
 In a wrongful death lawsuit, the defendants agreed to an out-of-court settlement for $75 million in damages.